 The amendments to MFRS 101 require companies to disclose material accounting policies rather than significant accounting policies.
 Entities are expected to make disclosure of accounting policies specific to the entity and not generic disclosures on MFRS applications.
 The amendment explains an accounting policy is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 Also, accounting policy information is expected to be material if, without it, the users of the financial statements would be unable to understand other material information in the financial statements.
-Accordingly, immaterial accounting policy information need not be disclosed.
-However, if it is disclosed, it should not obscure material accounting policy information.
+Accordingly, immaterial accounting policy information.
 MFRS Practice Statement 2 was amended to provide guidance on how to apply the concept of materiality to accounting policy disclosures.